mit-jp/climate-risk-map/README.md

-This is the prototype amde in observable: https://observablehq.com/@cypressf/climate-change-map
+For now, the working version is available here: https://cypressf.com/climate-risk-map The prototype this is based on is here: https://observablehq.com/@cypressf/climate-change-map

 ## Available Scripts